yandex/evgen/README.md

 poetry install
 ```

-Now you can use it from project package
+You can now use it from the project package

-> scripts to run defined in `pyproject.toml`
+> Scripts to run are defined in `pyproject.toml`

 ```sh
 poetry run run_evgen # and additional arguments
 ```

-If you want to install it globally then you have to build project
+If you want to install it globally, you have to build a project

 ```sh
 poetry build --format wheel
 pip install ./dist/evgen-{PACKAGE_VERSION}-py3-none-any.whl
 ```

 ## Run generation

-0. Create folder with:
+0. Create a folder with:
-    * events.yaml -- File with events specification
+    * events.yaml -- File with event specifications
     * evgen.yaml -- Evgen config file
 1. ```run_evgen.py --events_path events.yaml --evgen_config_path evgen.yaml```
 Examples of evgen.yaml can be found in tutorial/

 Structure of evgen.yaml